 Members of the public are encouraged to submit issues for consideration by the Group.

 The public is invited to observe the discussion of items on the agenda.
-Information on how to register as an observer and meetings dates are provided here.

 The Group consists of: